Harry E. Dumay, Ph.D.

-Harry E. Dumay, Ph.D., who has a long and distinguished career in higher education, has been named the 11th president of College of Our Lady of the Elms, the college’s board of trustees announced today.
+Harry E. Dumay, Ph.D., who has a long and distinguished career in higher education, has been named the 11th president of College of Our Lady of the Elms by the college’s board of trustees in February 2017.

 Dumay, who was chosen after a nationwide search, has served in higher education finance and administration at senior and executive levels for 19 years.
 He holds a Ph.D. in higher education administration from Boston College, an MBA from Boston University, and a master of arts degree in public administration from Framingham State University.

 “Dr. Dumay is a multifaceted leader who understands Elms College and the importance of a liberal arts education based in the Catholic intellectual tradition,” said Cynthia A. Lyons, chair of the board of trustees.
 “He has a collaborative style and a demonstrated record of strengthening organizational and academic effectiveness, and he is enthusiastic about the future of Elms College.”

 “At the very heart of his vision for our students, faculty, and the whole college community is ‘excellence for all’.
 He strongly believes education is the best tool to lift people out of poverty, to encourage positive discourse, and to create pathways to successful employment, while also supporting opportunities for strengthening ethical and spiritual development.
 This vision fits perfectly with the mission of Elms College,” Lyons added.